 As someone prone to breaking out, I am very hesitant to put just any kind of oil on my face.
 Certain oils work better for certain skin types.
 Masterson, DE’s creator, doesn’t believe in skin types.
 I won’t debate that theory here.
 But I know that marula isn’t my oil of preference.
 I did use this product after the Babyfacial as a way to soothe the skin.
 It did its job just fine.
 I just prefer squalane.

 The verdict: Pass on it.
 The decision to pass has nothing to do with my oil preference and everything to do with the price.
-I am sure the process they use and the quality of oil makes the product more expensive, but you can find a cheaper oil to use.
+I am sure the process they use and the quality of the oil make the product more expensive, but you can find a cheaper marula oil to use.

 Overall Thoughts On Drunk Elephant